Complexity of chess domination problems: Complexity of the domination problems

 We first introduce the variable gadget for non-attacking rooks in Figure~\ref{fig:variable-gadget-rooks}.
-There are two ways to place the maximal number of rooks on the gadget.
+There are two ways to place the maximum number of rooks on the gadget.

-\begin{lemma} The maximal number of dominating non-attacking rooks for the polycube of Figure~\ref{fig:variable-gadget-rooks} is 6, and there are only two ways to do so. \end{lemma} \begin{proof} The middle holed section can be guarded either by four non-attacking rooks in a cross pattern, which would dominate the full polyomino, or by two rooks in opposite corners, which then require four rooks on the remaining unguarded cubes.
-Thus at most 6 non-attacking rooks can guard the polyomino.
+\begin{lemma} The maximum number of dominating non-attacking rooks for the polycube of Figure~\ref{fig:variable-gadget-rooks} is 6, and there are only 2 ways to achieve this maximum number. \end{lemma} \begin{proof} The middle holed section can be guarded either by 4 non-attacking rooks in a cross pattern, which would dominate the full polyomino, or by 2 rooks in opposite corners, which then requires 4 rooks on the remaining unguarded cubes.
+Thus, at most 6 non-attacking rooks can guard the polyomino.

-Four rooks are placed on the protruding corners, and two additional ones can be placed either both on the dark T cubes, and then we say the variable has truth value \true; or both on the red F cubes, and then we say the variable has truth value \false. \end{proof}
+Four rooks can be placed on the protruding corners.
+Then two additional ones can either be placed on the two dark T cubes, for which we say the variable has truth value \true, or they can be placed on the two red F cubes, for which we say the variable has truth value \false. \end{proof}

 To transmit the signal, we will need to use the third dimension.
 Note, however, that the gadgets will never need to exceed 9 cubes in height.
-Let us introduce the connection gadgets in Figure~\ref{fig:connection-gadget-rooks}.
-It has a maximal covering number by rooks of 6.
-It is placed on the variable gadget on one of the NW or SW corners of the variable gadget, with the protruding T and F tiles on F and T tiles respectively.
-According to the variable gadget truth value, the maximal independent covering of rooks on the connection gadget will add rook on the T or F tiles.
+Let us introduce the connection gadget in Figure~\ref{fig:connection-gadget-rooks}.
+It has a maximum covering number by rooks of 6.
+It is placed on the variable gadget on one of the NW or SW corners of the variable gadget, with the protruding T and F tiles on F and T tiles, respectively.
+According to the variable gadget truth value, the maximum independent covering of rooks on the connection gadget will add rooks on the T or F tiles.